bluegreen-labs/snotelr/README.md

 # Acknowledgements

 This project was in part supported by the National Science Foundation’s Macro-system Biology Program (award EF-1065029).
+Logo design elements are taken from the FontAwesome library according to [these terms](https://fontawesome.com/license), where the globe element was inverted and intersected.